lstrojny/ObjectConpherter/README.markdown

 -   Configuration readers to support defining export properties as Annotations and in XML.
 For the sake of speed there might be a configuration dumper component to convert annotations into plain PHP
+-   A minimal, XQuery-alike interface to define conversion depth of objects.
+    "/_foo/_bar" will export the object passed to the converter itself, the property "_foo" of this object and the property "_bar" of "_foo"

 Warning
 -------